tarnaldo88/Build-Z-Shell/README.md

    - `exit` / `quit`
  - "Unknown Command" message for non-recognized commands.

+ ## New Features
+ - External command execution: run many common Unix commands found on your system `PATH`.
+ - Improved error messages for invalid commands or missing executables.
+ - Quality-of-life improvements to built-ins like `echo`, `pwd`, and `cd`.

  ## How It Works
  1. `main()` calls `shell_loop(env)`.
  2. `shell_loop()` shows the prompt and reads a line using `getline()`.